georgewpark/Take-Notes-with-Voice/readme.md

 ![Take Notes with Voice Demo](demo-gif.gif "Take Notes with Voice Demo")

 ## Live Demo
-A live demo is available on [CodePen](https://codepen.io/GeorgePark/pen/jpovrm).
+A live demo is available on [CodePen](https://codepen.io/GeorgePark/pen/jpovrm) and [Netlify](https://take-notes-with-voice.netlify.app/).

 ## License
 This project is licensed under the MIT License - see the [license.md](license.md) file for details.